-Figure 2.
-Gantt chart
+Figure 2 - Gantt chart

-Take Action When Re-Inspection Is Required Due to a Critical Defect Being Identified in Order to Comply with Quality Standards and Patient Safety so, a deviation is generated and the batch is reinspected with a more restricted ASP (Tightened inspection) performed throughout the batch.
+Take Action When Re-Inspection Is Required Due to a Critical Defect Being Identified in Order to Comply with Quality Standards and Patient Safety

+In order to adhere to previous implemented CAPAs in accordance with FDA, if a defect deemed high risk to patient security is found during the ASP, re-inspection of the batch is required.
+If so, a deviation is generated and the batch is re-inspected with a more restricted ASP (Tightened inspection) performed throughout the batch.
 With the new OFFT/PD design, Supply Chain and Product Disposition can be notified in a timelier manner that the product will be re-inspected, thus avoiding compromising patient safety as well as any penalty fee for late delivery.